Randil-Hasanga/Java-Based-Inventory-Management-System/README.md

 Installation guide_____

+1. Create the database in Lib folder
-1. Add jar files in Lib folder to modules in project structure in IntelliJ
+2. Add jar files in Lib folder to modules in project structure in IntelliJ
-2. Add jfoenix.jar to libraries in Project structure
+3. Add jfoenix.jar to libraries in Project structure
-3. Add Jfoenix.jar to scene builder library
+4. Add Jfoenix.jar to scene builder library
-4. Run the code.
+5. Run the code.